-1. Verify the call routing administration on the Session Manager by logging in to System Manger and execute the Call Routing Test.
+1. Verify the call routing administration on Session Manager by logging in to System Manger and executing the Call Routing Test.
 Expand Elements → Session Manager → System Tools → Call Routing Test.
 Populate the field for the call parameters of interest.
 For example, the following screen shows an example call routing test for an outbound call to PSTN via PAETEC.
 Under Routing Decisions, observe the call will rout via the SBC to PAETEC.
 Scroll down to inspect the details of the Routing Decision Process if desired (not shown).

 - 2. Verify that endpoints at the enterprise site can place calls to the PSTN and that the call remains active for more than 35 seconds.
 This time period is included to verify that proper routing of the SIP messaging has satisfied SIP protocol timers. - 3.
 Verify that endpoints at the enterprise site can receive calls from the PSTN and that the call can remain active for more than 35 seconds. - 4.
-Verify that the user on the PSTN can end an active call by hanging up.

-5. Verify that an endpoint at the enterprise site can end an active call by hanging up.
+Verify that the user on the PSTN can end an active call by hanging up. - 5.
+Verify that an endpoint at the enterprise site can end an active call by hanging up.

-Use status trunk n to verify the active call has ended.
-Where n is the trunk group number used for PAETEC Dynamic IP SIP Trunk Service.
+Use the SAT interface on Communication Manager to verify status of SIP trunks.
+Specifically use the status trunk n command to verify the active call has ended.
+Where n is the trunk group number used for PAETEC Dynamic IP SIP Trunk Service defined in Section 5.7.